MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/server-memory-server-configuration-options.md

 - The current SQL Server error log will report the message, "Using locked pages in the memory manager" during server startup.

-- The "Memory Manager" section of the [DBCC MEMORYSTATUS](https://docs.microsoft.com/troubleshoot/sql/performance/dbcc-memorystatus-monitor-memory-usage#memory-manager) output will show a nonzero value for the "AWE Allocated" item.
+- The Memory Manager section of the [DBCC MEMORYSTATUS](/troubleshoot/sql/performance/dbcc-memorystatus-monitor-memory-usage#memory-manager) output will show a nonzero value for the `AWE Allocated` item.

 ## Multiple instances of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)]